 Acid sulfate soil testing and acid rock testing

 Publication of the new National Acid Sulfate Soil Guidance documents puts EAL at the forefront of acid sulfate soil testing in Australia.
-EAL staff Dr Nick Ward, Nadia Toppler and Graham Lancaster co-authored three of the manuals, in collaboration with Prof Leigh Sullivan of Federation University.
+EAL staff Dr Nick Ward, Nadia Toppler and Graham Lancaster co-authored three of the manuals, in collaboration with Prof Leigh Sullivan of University of Canberra.

 Net Acidity analysis for acidity hazard assessment and validation of acid sulfate soil remediated sites is routinely undertaken at EAL, using the newly published acid base accounting procedures (Sullivan et al. 2018a) (pdf).
 A range of other tests are available, including a modified pHF and pHFOX testing to guide selection of samples for acidity quantification; Acid Volatile Sulfide (AVS) analysis to assist in characterisation of deoxygenation risk; Sequential Metals and Metalloid Extractions for teasing out the likelihood of metal(lloid) mobility; and Incubation procedures for assessing the effectiveness of acid neutralising materials.